What are you in the mood for?

 8. Turkey Breast

-Did you know cooked Turkey breast meat comprises over half of an adult’s recommended daily protein intake (46gm for woman and 56 gm for man).
+Did you know cooked Turkey breast meat comprises over half of an adult’s recommended daily protein intake (46gm for women and 56 gm for men)?
 This explains why fitness experts swear by including turkey breast and thighs in an effective diet plan for muscle gain.
-Boost your protein intake with low-cal roasted turkey meat smothered with spiced chili sauces and mushrooms.
+Boost your protein intake with low-cal roasted turkey meat smothered with spiced chilli sauces and mushrooms.
 A healthy makeover in progress, we would say.

 Estimated protein per cup: 41 gm